HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 }}

 Compared to [2019’s results](https://almanac.httparchive.org/en/2019/javascript#fig-2), this shows an increase of 18.4% in the usage of JavaScript for desktop devices and an increase of 18.9% on mobile devices.
-As we see the trend towards using more JavaScript over the years, which could slow down the rendering of an application given the additional CPU work, let's have a look at how much JavaScript is actually required to be loaded on the page.
+As we see the trend is towards using more JavaScript over the years, this could slow down the rendering of an application given the additional CPU work.
+It's worth to note that these statitics represent the  transferred bytes which could be compressed responses and thus, the actual cost to the CPU could be significantly higher.
+Let's have a look at how much JavaScript is actually required to be loaded on the page.

 {{ figure_markup(